 Pumpkin Spice: Back by popular demand, this is our original Pumpkin Spice.
 Dark, creamy and rich, with notes of Cinnamon, Cardamom and Nutmeg, this is the quintessential fall fragrance.
-May slightly accelerate trace but is still very workable in cold process soap.
-Discolors to dark brown; not safe for gel candles.
+Not safe for gel candles.

 Photo Attribution: © Can Stock Photo

 I did have trouble with the "weeping" as mentioned by other reviewers.
 I noticed a few drops of oil beading out of the soap.
 It didn't do it on all my batches so think you just have to be careful and make sure you get this fo totally mixed in.
 This scent was a top seller for me and it really sticks in cp soap!

 Having a blast tonight making halloween MP soaps.
 I made tiny pumpkins with this.
 I haven't tried this in CP, but it hasn't darkened terribly in MP for me in the past.
 Don't need to use much for a strong scent, and that is probably why.
 Such a nice, well rounded, fall fragrance.

 Received a sample.
 Bought a bottle and now I'm ready to buy another bottle.
 This smells devine.
 A definate must have for the fall season.

 This worked well in my recipe, though I see others who said it did not.
 The scent stays well so far- 3 weeks into a cure.
 Glad i purchased.